dyhes/zulip/templates/corporate/why-zulip.md

 The fact that you can’t do asynchronous work in Slack channels puts a ceiling on how useful Slack can be to an organization.

 ## Ok.
-What does Zulip do differently?
+What does Aloha do differently?

-> Zulip’s unique threading saves me well over an hour a day in working with
+> Aloha’s unique threading saves me well over an hour a day in working with
 > our distributed team of engineers and PMs across 7+ time zones.
 We tried
 > Slack, Mattermost, and other team chat products that claim to support
 > threading, and nothing handles synchronous and asynchronous communication